 Confiscate any item from me during a NBCE examination administration including, but not limited to, notes, electronic devices and Prohibited Personal Items.
 The NBCE, at its sole discretion, may search the item and/or take permanent possession of any confiscated item.
 The examinee is expected to cooperate with any search, including providing passwords to electronic devices, accounts, or apps and is responsible for all costs related to the search;

-Withhold, cancel or invalidate my examination scores, before or after the scores are reported, without a refund;
+Withhold, cancel, void, or invalidate my examination scores, before or after the scores are reported, without a refund;

 Prohibit or disqualify me from taking NBCE examinations for a fixed period of time or permanently;

-Notify my college or school and/or my employer and/or state and national licensing agencies that my score was withheld, cancelled or invalidated or that I was prohibited or disqualified from taking NBCE examinations for a fixed period of time or permanently; Issue a report of the factual findings of an investigation related to my conduct to interested parties including, but not limited to, my college or school and/or my employer and/or state and national licensing agencies; and
+Notify my college or school and/or my employer and/or state and national licensing agencies that my score was withheld, cancelled, voided, or invalidated or that I was prohibited or disqualified from taking NBCE examinations for a fixed period of time or permanently; Issue a report of the factual findings of an investigation related to my conduct to interested parties including, but not limited to, my college or school and/or my employer and/or state and national licensing agencies; and

 Pursue a civil lawsuit against me based upon my conduct in violation of the Examinee Agreement and/or refer the matter for prosecution by state and/or federal authorities or any government agency with jurisdiction.

+Take any other action it deems necessary and appropriate to protect the security and integrity of its exams, in its sole discretion.

 NBCE does not, and cannot, guarantee that any participant will not be exposed to or become infected with illness.
 Some testing activities require close contact with others that may increase this risk.